epsil/spotgen/README.md

 The generator is also available as a single-page application running in the browser.
 It is hosted at <https://epsil.github.io/spotify/>.

 The generator code runs entirely on the client side.
 However, because of restrictions in Spotify's authentication service, the user first has to log in with their Spotify account.
 Despite the warning, the application does not access any private data.
 (Alternatively, the [command-line version](#command-line-script) can be used without logging in.)

+The web version does not support [web scraping](#web-scraping), due to browser limits on [cross-site requests](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+For this, one has to use the command-line version.

 It is also possible to run the web version locally: